 His latest book, Letter to the One Percent, is exactly what it sounds like: a letter to the richest one percent of American households.
 It is a call to action, a plea for compassion, and a manifesto for the future.
 It tells the story of their extraordinary success — and how the other 99 percent of Americans missed out.
 Kirkus Reviews hails it as a “powerful, compact primer on American economics.”
 Reese Schonfeld, the founding President and CEO of CNN, says it “should be read by every one of us.”

 Orlando received his bachelor’s degree in economics from The Wharton School of the University of Pennsylvania, as well as a master’s in economic history from the London School of Economics and Political Science.
 His expertise includes macroeconomics, finance, American politics and foreign policy, economic and political history, and the history and operation of the movie and television industries.

-He has also authored several screenplays in various stages of development in Hollywood, including Homestead, the true story of the bloodiest labor battle in American history; The Forty-Niners, which follows various characters during the Gold Rush of 1849; and The Street, a no-holds-barred view inside Wall Street.
+In the entertainment industry, Orlando oversees a portfolio of projects as president of Sugarloaf Productions.
+His latest feature films include Autumn Lights, for which he serves as Executive Producer, and Lazy Eye, for which he serves as Associate Producer.
 He has worked with multiple production companies, including Fierce Entertainment and Big Cat Productions, as well as the movie investment firm PalmStar Media Capital and the TV animation division of Universal Studios.